int-brain-lab/paper-reproducible-ephys/README.md

 DATA_PATH = '/path/where/to/save/your/data/

 # Running code
-For instructions on how to run code please refer to README file in each figure sub-folder
+For instructions on how to run code for each figure please refer to README file in each figure sub-folder